The Pretend War: Plot

 While smuggling weapons in a truck, Calamita (Gaetano Bruno) is intercepted in the road by henchmen from the Cannon Limited.
 They kill the truck's driver, steal the weapons and brand Calamita's left cheek with a burning gun barrel.
-Loy (Chris Rock) then sells the weapons to Mort Kellerman and the Fargo Mafia at a cost, reserving a favor from them in the event that they're needed during a war with the Fadda family.
+Loy (Chris Rock) then sells the weapons to Mort Kellerman and the Fargo Mafia at cost, reserving a favor from them in the event that they're needed during a war with the Fadda family.

 Fadda consigliere Ebal Violante (Francesco Acquaroli) is angered by the attack but is confused when Doctor Senator (Glynn Turman) mentions the assassination attempt on Lemuel (Matthew Elam).
 Rabbi (Ben Whishaw) informs Josto (Jason Schwartzman) about the failed hit, saying Gaetano (Salvatore Esposito) ordered it.
 Josto is angered by the revelation.
 It is also revealed that Josto is now in a sexual relationship with Oraetta (Jessie Buckley).
 Oraetta, meanwhile, is approached by Ethelrida (E'myri Crutchfield) about a potential job offer, as her family is struggling.
 Oraetta agrees to hire her as a housekeeper.

 Josto confronts Gaetano for giving orders without his permission, threatening to shoot him at the genitals.
 He then leaves to meet with Odis (Jack Huston), who was forced to bring Deafy (Timothy Olyphant) with him.
 Deafy briefly talks with Gaetano, remarking that he wiped out an Italian crime family in Salt Lake City.
 Meanwhile, while cleaning Oraetta's house, Ethelrida finds a secret closet where she keeps various poisons, mementos from her victims and newspaper clippings about her killings.
 She decides to leave the house after stealing a clipping and Donatello's ring, forgetting her notebook in the closet.

 Loy and his henchmen confront Rabbi, despite his claim that he saved Lemuel from the assassination attempt.
 Loy wants him to bring Satchel back, but Rabbi claims it wouldn't be the best choice as it would ignite war.
 Loy threatens to kill Rabbi if anything happens to his kids.
 Zelmare (Karen Aldridge), who is hiding with Swanee (Kelsey Asbille) at a motel room, visits Thurman (Andrew Bird) and gives him part of the money they stole in order to pay Loy back the loan, not aware that she stole it from him.
 He visits Loy at his house, paying him the money, ending his debt to him.
 After he leaves, Loy smells the vomit on the money, angrily discovering that it was his own robbed money.
 Thurman returns home, telling his family that everything will be fine, although Dibrell (Anji White) is not content that her sister was involved in getting the money.